Table of Contents

 3. Warehouse management systems

 These types of warehousing solutions give you unprecedented visibility and real-time insight into every action that’s happening in the warehouse.
-A good warehouse management system will even help generate pick lists based on orders that have inventory stored close to one another to decrease inefficiencies.
+A good warehouse management system will even help generate electronic picking lists based on orders that have inventory stored close to one another to decrease inefficiencies.

 Warehousing and your supply chain

-Supply chains are being redesigned to fulfill orders faster than ever before, and warehousing logistics plays a direct role in making that coming to fruition.
-To move product through the supply chain, most inventory is shipped from a manufacturer, often from overseas, to a warehouse.
+Supply chains are being redesigned to fulfill orders faster than ever before, and warehousing logistics plays a direct role in making that come to fruition.
+To move finished goods through the supply chain, most inventory is shipped from a manufacturer, often from overseas, to a warehouse.

 How warehouses fit into ecommerce operations

 When you buy something online, it magically shows up at your home.
 But before it gets there, it was likely stored in a warehouse.
 Ecommerce is driving logistics to deliver orders placed on websites and marketplaces at record speeds — here’s how it’s made possible.

 Storing inventory is placing specific products in designated locations.
 Each SKU you sell should have its own storage spot within the ecommerce warehouse.
 Warehousing and storage make it possible to: